-In order for a shareholder proposal to be considered for inclusion in the Company's proxy statement for next year's annual meeting, the written proposal must be received by the Company at its principal executive office no later than September 13, 2002.
-Any such proposals also must comply with the rules and regulations of the Securities and Exchange Commission regarding the inclusion of shareholder proposals in company sponsored proxy materials.
-In order for a shareholder proposal to be raised from the floor during next year's annual meeting (without being included in the proxy materials), written notice of the proposal must be received by the Company no later than November 27, 2002.
-The persons named as proxies by the Company for that meeting will have discretionary authority to vote on any shareholder proposal for which such notice is not properly received by the Company and as otherwise permitted pursuant to the Commission's rules and regulations regarding the voting of proxies.
+In order for a shareholder proposal to be considered for inclusion in the Company's proxy statement for next year's annual meeting, the written proposal must be received by the Company at its principal executive office no later than March 19, 2004.
+Any such proposals also must comply with the rules and regulations of the SEC regarding the inclusion of shareholder proposals in company sponsored proxy materials.
+In order for a shareholder proposal to be raised from the floor during next year's annual meeting (without being included in the proxy materials), written notice of the proposal must be received by the Company no later than June 2, 2004.
+The persons named as proxies by the Company for that meeting will have discretionary authority to vote on any shareholder proposal for which such notice is not properly received by the Company and as otherwise permitted pursuant to the SEC's rules and regulations regarding the voting of proxies.
 Any director nominations made by shareholders also must comply with the relevant provisions set forth in Article I of the Company's Bylaws, as described under the caption "Election of Directors-Nominations" elsewhere in this proxy statement.
-A copy of the Bylaws have been filed with the Commission and are available on the Commission's website (www.sec.gov) or they may be obtained by sending a written request to the Corporate Secretary at the Company's headquarters.
+A copy of the Bylaws has been filed with the SEC and is available on the SEC's website (www.sec.gov) or may be obtained by sending a written request to the Corporate Secretary at the Company's headquarters.